-Beaverton is a decidedly white-collar city, with fully 85.35% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Beaverton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Beaverton is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Beaverton who work in office and administrative support (13.25%), sales jobs (11.96%), and management occupations (11.16%).
+There are especially a lot of people living in Beaverton who work in office and administrative support (12.18%), management occupations (11.55%), and sales jobs (10.67%).

 Also of interest is that Beaverton has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Beaverton in 2010 was $30,820, which is wealthy relative to Oregon, and upper middle income relative to the rest of the US.
-This equates to an annual income of $123,280 for a family of four.
+The per capita income in Beaverton in 2010 was $35,864, which is wealthy relative to Oregon and the nation.
+This equates to an annual income of $143,456 for a family of four.
 However, Beaverton contains both very wealthy and poor people as well.

 Beaverton is an extremely ethnically-diverse city.
 The people who call Beaverton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beaverton residents report their race to be White, followed by Asian.
 Beaverton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.68% of the city’s residents.
-Important ancestries of people in Beaverton include Irish, English, Italian, and Scottish.
+People of Hispanic or Latino origin account for 16.61% of the city’s residents.
+Important ancestries of people in Beaverton include German, Irish, English, Italian, and Norwegian.

 The most common language spoken in Beaverton is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.